o3de/o3de.org/content/docs/userguide/rendering/enable/ghosting-node.md

 ---
-description: ' Use the Enable Ghosting node in the &ALYlong; &script-canvas; editor to enable ghosting effects. '
+description: ' Use the Enable Ghosting node in the Amazon Lumberyard Script Canvas editor to enable ghosting effects. '
 title: Enable Ghosting
 ---